lindyjan/FoundationPress/README.md

 This is a starter-theme for WordPress based on Zurb's [Foundation for Sites 6](https://foundation.zurb.com/sites.html), the most advanced responsive (mobile-first) framework in the world.
 The purpose of FoundationPress, is to act as a small and handy toolbox that contains the essentials needed to build any design.
 FoundationPress is meant to be a starting point, not the final product.

 Please fork, copy, modify, delete, share or do whatever you like with this.
+Test of changing readme for GIT

 All contributions are welcome!